rydmike/adaptive_theme_demo/README.md

 We can theme `ToggleButtons` and `SegmentedButton` differently and use them for different use cases.
 Toggle Buttons is an older Material-2 widget, theming is a bit tricky.
 In this case we want it to match the style of our `OutlinedButton` and `FilledButton`.

 By default, the legacy `ToggleButtons` component does not react to `ThemeData` and its visual density changes.
-We can use the `visualDensity` we defined as input to its constraints in a way that makes it match height of `FilledButton` and `OutlinedButton` when they react to visual density on different platforms. **ToggleButtons** is an older M2 design, but it can still look nice when themed and fit in Material-3 dsign.
-It is e.g. nice for compact icon only based toggles, as shown in this example.
+We can use the `visualDensity` we defined as input to its constraints in a way that makes it match height of `FilledButton` and `OutlinedButton` when they react to visual density on different platforms.

+**ToggleButtons** is an older Material-2 design based widget, but it can still look nice when themed and fit well with Material-3 design too.
+It is nice for compact icon-only based toggles, as shown in this example.
 Where we also make its shape follow the same platform adaptive button shapes as the other buttons.

 ```dart
       // 10) ToggleButtons Theme, made to match the filled and outline buttons.